Clinthon007/Bank_Loan_Report/README.md

 ---
 - ### Bad Loans Issued (Bad Debt)
  This a loan or debt given to borrowers whom at the end of a specified period could not meet up with repayment of the debt, either because they cannot afford to repay or they may have died or something else.
-These borrowers tend to incur more debt over such period in this scenerio since such debt does not favour/profit him.
+These borrowers tend to incur more debt over such period in this scenerio since such debt does not favour/profit them.
 All Bad Debts are generally calculated using the "Charged Off" column/field.

 i.
 Bad Loan Percentage
 ```SQL
 SELECT